chaosnet-io/scrobble-claw/README.md

-(as of the latest versions of openclaw this is somewhat broken, you can instruct your claw to fix it once you install it - I can't keep up y'all LOL)
+(as of the latest versions of openclaw this is somewhat broken, you can instruct your crustacean to fix it once you install it - I can't keep up, y'all!
+LOL)

 # 🎵 ScrobbleClaw